prefix-dev/pixi/docs/advanced/explain_info_command.md

 ## Project info

 Everything below `Project` is info about the project you're currently in.
-This info is only available if your path has a manifest file (`pixi.toml`).
+This info is only available if your path has a [manifest file](../configuration.md).

 ### Manifest file

-The path to the manifest file that describes the project.
+The path to the [manifest file](../configuration.md) that describes the project.
-For now, this can only be `pixi.toml`.

 ### Last updated